photo above not far from the ghost bike in Sandy Springs, Georgia, USA. That’s a grown man on the bike. I’m 5’1. Children are smaller.

 Include bike parking as part of your standard city street furniture and require it at all commercial properties.

-Create an Active Mobility Committee at your city hall comprised of a diverse group of citizens, business owners, school/place-of-worship leaders, friends-of-the-parks/arts and other nonprofit representatives.
-This committee would oversee the city’s pursuit of Bicycle Friendly Community certification from the League of American Bicyclists and ongoing communication to all stakeholders about the economic, environmental, and social impacts of human-scaled transportation and recreation in the city.
+Create an Active Mobility Committee at your city hall comprised of a diverse group of citizens of all ages, races, and abilities; business owners; tourist boards; school/place-of-worship leaders; friends-of-the-parks/arts and other nonprofit representatives; and neighborhood representatives.
+This committee would oversee the city’s pursuit of Bicycle Friendly Community certification from the League of American Bicyclists and ongoing communication to all stakeholders about the economic, environmental, and social impacts of human-scaled transportation, tourism, sport, and recreation in the city.

 Contact Georgia Bikes for assistance in starting or revitalizing a local Bike Advocacy Group, and identify and support a person for the volunteer position of Bicycle Mayor of your city as part of this growing global network.